 2) Share your responsibilities

 Don’t be afraid to speak out when you have too much on your plate.
 At home, ask your partner and other family members to pitch in with managing the household chores and other commitments.
 At work, talk to your boss and colleagues if you feel you are not able to manage your workload and try to come up with a work division which takes in account your health and how much work you can commit to.
+Some college students are choosing to use the best essay writing service in 2019 to share out their homework because there is so much to do that it is causing them stress.

 3) Take charge of your time